victorgomez09/vira/docs/MIDDLEWARE_GUIDE.md

 ## Architecture Overview

-Vira's middleware system is built around the concept of a middleware chain that creates a processing pipeline for HTTP requests and responses.
+virapi's middleware system is built around the concept of a middleware chain that creates a processing pipeline for HTTP requests and responses.
 The system is designed to be:

 - **Simple**: Easy to understand and use
 - **Flexible**: Supports various middleware patterns